 According to disclosures filed with the California and Maine Attorneys General, the company identified unauthorized access to certain systems but has not specified the exact types of consumer information that were exposed.
 As of this writing, the company has not detailed whether personally identifiable information (PII) or protected health information (PHI) was involved.

-The breach was reported to the Maine Attorney General’s office and the California Attorney General’s office on Aug.
+The breach was reported to the Maine Attorney General’s office, Massachusetts Attorney General's office and the California Attorney General’s office on Aug.
 22, 2025.
 Tungsten Automation Corporation began notifying affected individuals by mail on the same day.

 In addition to required state and federal disclosures, Tungsten Automation has offered a complimentary two-year membership to Experian IdentityWorks for affected individuals.
 Services include credit monitoring, identity restoration support, and up to $1 million in identity theft insurance.